The Most Common Mountain Biking Injuries: Stats and Types of Injuries

 A clavicle fracture (also known as a broken collarbone) is extremely painful and can make it difficult to lift your arm, as the clavicle is the part of the shoulder that connects your arm to your sternum (rib cage).
 While clean fractures may be treated with immobilization, more complicated clavicle breaks may require shoulder surgery.

 Most broken collarbones from mountain biking occur when riders flip over their handlebars or reach out an arm to break a fall.
-While the American Academy of Orthopaedic Surgeons states that clavicle fractures make up 5% of all adult fractures, it’s pretty safe to say that broken collarbones make up a much larger percentage of mountain biking injuries.
+While the American Academy of Orthopedic Surgeons states that clavicle fractures make up 5% of all adult fractures, it’s pretty safe to say that broken collarbones make up a much larger percentage of mountain biking injuries.

 Acromioclavicular (AC) Joint Separation